Relocating to Orange County,

 recommendations for you.
 If you are

-unfamiliar with Orange County, please feel free to contact me.
+unfamiliar with OC, please feel free to contact me.

 I'll do my best to help you decide on potential locations in